freelan-developers/teapot/docs/source/the_party_file.rst

 `location` is a *location string* as they were just described.

-`type` is the mimetype to associate to the archive.
-Can also be a couple `(mimetype, encoding)` for more complex types.
+`type` is the mimetype of the archive.
+Can also be a list of two elements `[mimetype, encoding]` for more complex mimetypes.

+`fetcher` is the fetcher to use.
+Specifying a fetcher disable the automatic fetcher type selection.
+Specifying a fetcher only makes sense if the location string is ambiguous, which cannot happen with the built-in fetchers.

+`fetcher_options` is a dictionary of options for the fetcher.
+Built-in fetchers do not take any option.

+`filters` is a list of filters that the current execution environment must match in order for the source to be active.
+For instance, one can use filters to specify different sources for Windows and Linux, within the same attendee.

 .. toctree::
    :maxdepth: 2